NischalKeshav/NischalKeshav/README.md

 # "Skills"

--    Hi, I'm --look 10cm to the left bozo my name is right there.
+-    Hi, I'm --It says my name like twenty times.
+Look in like any direction and you'll find it.
 -    I’m interested in AI(Artificial StupIdity), and frontend development(Regular Stupidity)
 -    I’m looking to avoid working with everyone
 -    How to get me to ignore you: nischalkeshav.official@gmail.com